missystar/Went/Glossary-of-Terms.md

 #### Cell ID

 >A GSM Cell ID (CID) is a generally unique number used to identify each Base transceiver station (BTS) or sector of a BTS within a Location area code (LAC) if not within a GSM network.
 In some cases the last digit of CID represents cells' Sector ID.
-This network parameter is used in so called BCCH manipulation by GSM interceptors.
+This network parameter is used in so called BCCH manipulation by GSM Interceptors.
 By changing Cell ID (all other network parameters remains the same - MCC, MNC, LAC) and ARFCN, the system is forcing the cell phones within the area to send registration requests, collecting this way phones identifiers: IMSI, IMEI, classmark, etc.

 ---